-- 45.01.116.1.1 All levels of government have jurisdiction over water quality, soil contamination, waste management and air quality. - 4501216.1.2 Any new or enlarged waste disposal or water supply systems may require an amendment to this Plan and must be approved in accordance with the Environmental Protection Act and/or the Environmental Assessment Act.
+- 16.1.1 All levels of government have jurisdiction over water quality, soil contamination, waste management and air quality. - 16.1.2 Any new or enlarged waste disposal or water supply systems may require an amendment to this Plan and must be approved in accordance with the Environmental Protection Act and/or the Environmental Assessment Act. - 16.1.3 This Plan recognizes that the Ministry of the Environment, Conservation and Parks establishes a number of guidelines to supplement the Province's air, noise and odour approvals under the Environmental Protection and Ontario Water Resources Act.
+The Municipality will continue to recognize these guidelines when reviewing land use compatibility for any of its planning approvals. - 16.1.4 All proposed development in the Municipality of McDougall shall meet Provincial standards for air, ground, light, noise and water pollution control. - 16.1.5 Where development is proposed and the subject lands have the potential to be contaminated due to previous use, development applications shall be accompanied by a Ministry of the Environment, Conservation and Parks acknowledged Record of Site Condition, and, if necessary, a site remediation plan prepared in accordance with the Ministry's Guidelines for the Decommissioning and Clean-Up of Sites in Ontario. - 16.1.6 A proponent is responsible for hiring a qualified consultant to conduct Phase 1 and Phase 2 studies on any potentially contaminated sites.

-- 4501.41.1.1.1 Where communal services are for seasonal residential, commercial or industrial uses, the Municipality shall enter into an agreement with the owner, such that in the event of default, the Municipality may take ever responsibility for the services. - 4501516.1.3 This Plan recognizes that the Ministry of the Environment, Conservation and Climate ChangeParks establishes a number of guidelines to supplement the Province's air, noise and odour approvals under the Environmental Protection and Ontario Water Resources Act.
-The Municipality will continue to recognize these guidelines when reviewing land use compatibility for any of its planning approvals. - 45.01.6_16.1.4 All proposed development in the Municipality of McDougall shall meet provincial Provincial standards for air, ground, light, noise and water pollution control. - 4501.716.1.5 Where development is proposed and the subject lands have the potential to be contaminated due to previous use, development applications shall be accompanied by a Ministry of the Environment, Conservation and Climate ChangeParks acknowledged Record of Site Condition, and-, if necessary, a site remediation plan prepared in accordance with the M.O.E.C.C.'s "Ministry's Guidelines for the Decommissioning and Clean-Up of Sites in Ontario. - 45.01.816.1.6 A proponent is responsible for hiring a qualified consultant to conduct Phase 1 and Phase 2 studies on any potentially contaminated sites.
-If those studies showed that there was contamination on site than it would need to be cleaned up or a risk assessment approach would be taken in order to develop to the proposed use before a Record of Site Condition (RSC) could be filed and acknowledged by M.O.E.C.C.
-This must all be completed prior to development being approved.
-An RSC should be filed prior to rezoning approval that set the principle of development and land division decisions and should not be subject to conditions. - 45.01.916.1.7 Where development is proposed on lands which include, or are abutting or are within 1000 metres of lands affected by mine hazards or former mineral resource operations, the development will be permitted only if rehabilitation measures to address and mitigate known or suspected hazards are under way or have been completed.
+16.1.7 Where development is proposed on lands which include, or are abutting or are within 1000 metres of lands affected by mine hazards or former mineral resource operations, the development will be permitted only if rehabilitation measures to address and mitigate known or suspected hazards are under way or have been completed.
 The approval authority will require documentation from a development proponent to this effect.
 Alternatively, confirmation will be required from a qualified professional that the lands proposed for development are not affected by the mine hazards.